The Content Freshness Lie

 Every participant pulls from the same pool.
 Every "refresh" redistributes the same information through a slightly different filter.
 Nobody adds anything new.
 The information circulates.
 It does not advance.

 The workflow feels like improvement because it involves effort.
 You read.
 You analyze.
 You rewrite.
 If the output contains nothing that was not already in the inputs, nothing new entered the system.
 The web got another copy.
-The reader got nothing they could not have found elsewhere.

 If an update does not change how a page is experienced, it rarely changes how it performs.

+I ran this workflow myself before I built the alternative to it.
 Be honest.
 When you refresh a post, what do you actually do?

 Most content teams have a freshness ritual.
 Few have freshness infrastructure.
 The gap between performing an update and producing accuracy is where rankings decrease.

-Borrowed Content Freshness vs. Generated Freshness
+Borrowed Freshness vs Generated Freshness

 There are two supply chains for content freshness.
 The industry runs on one.
 The other produces actual originality.